cego/gitte/README.md

 Run `git-local-devops up firecow.dk` inside `~/git-local-devops` folder

-All projects specified will pull latest changes if on default branch
+All projects specified will pull the latest changes if on default branch

 All projects on custom branch, will attempt to rebase `origin/<default_branch>` first, if that fails a merge with `origin/<default_branch>` will be attempted.